javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 That schedules the `callback` function to run in the closest time when the browser wants to do animation.

 If we do changes in elements in `callback` then they will be grouped together with other `requestAnimationFrame` callbacks and with CSS animations.
-So there will be one repaint instead of many.
+So there will be one geometry recalculation and repaint instead of many.

 The returned value `requestId` can be used to cancel the call:
 ```js